harvestChurchAdmin/volunteer-event-management/README.md

 2. **Stations / Categories** – For each event define stations (schedule mode) or potluck categories (potluck mode).
 3. **Time Blocks / Items** – Add time blocks with start/end times and capacity targets, or potluck items with optional “feeds” ranges.
 4. **Reservations** – Add volunteers directly or review sign-ups, edit/move/remove as needed.
 5. **Publish** – Toggle visibility to push an event live on the volunteer sign-up page.
-A “View public page” link opens the public event and preserves a `return` link back to the admin screen.
+The publish widget now shows an inline “Copy link” action so admins can grab the private/public URL without opening a modal.

 Drag-and-drop ordering plus local storage persists station layout preferences for each admin.
 Modals are CSP compatible and keyboard accessible.
 The admin dashboard table also supports client-side sorting by name, dates, and status for quick scanning.

+### Publish states

+- **Draft** – Admins only.
+The event is hidden from /events and from search.
+Use this while editing or collecting details; volunteers can’t view it even with a direct link.
+- **Private** – Not listed on /events, but anyone with the shareable link can access it.
+Great for soft launches or targeted outreach.
+- **Public** – Listed on /events and reachable via the shareable link.
+Switch back to Private/Draft anytime; stations, sign-ups, and dish notes remain intact.

 ## Testing & Quality

 - Run `npm test` for smoke coverage of the volunteer picker flow.
+This suite combines fast JS‑DOM tests (services/helpers) and a Puppeteer smoke that clicks through `src/public/test-picker.html` to exercise the datetime picker and modal behaviours in a real browser context.
+- `helpers.test.js` provides regression coverage for the shared rendering helpers.
+- `potluck-jsdom.test.js` validates the potluck selection flow: a “Select” click requires dish names and produces the hidden inputs posted back to the server.
+- `picker-smoke.test.js` uses the lightweight `/test-picker.html` harness to confirm the modal, datetime fields, and close behaviours remain accessible.
-- Critical logic in services and the DAL now carries inline documentation comments to make future enhancements safer.
+- Critical logic in services and the DAL carries inline documentation comments to make future enhancements safer; prefer targeting those layers in new unit tests.
 - When adding features, prefer unit testing services and integration testing controllers/routes.

-### New tests

-- `test/potluck-jsdom.test.js` – JS‑DOM scenario that simulates selecting an item on a potluck event and asserts:
-  - A required dish input is rendered
-  - Hidden `blockIds[]` inputs are produced for form submission

 ## Deployment Checklist